 Sometimes employees use work trucks or other company vehicles for personal reasons.
 Personal use of company equipment increases your liability and can result in increased insurance premiums if an incident should occur.

-If personal use is against company policy, a GPS tracking device on the vehicle will tell you where and when unauthorized use is happening.
+If personal use is against company policy, GPS tracking for construction equipment will tell you where and when unauthorized use occurs.

 GPS tracking devices can play a large role in helping companies monitor the driving habits of their workers.
 Devices can provide reports and notifications chronicling the speed at which the vehicle is moving.
 This includes whether it has accelerated beyond the posted limit.
 It also includes if the vehicle has been subjected to aggressive driving like hard turns or stops.
 These can be indicators of close calls.